MDhewei/MOFF/README.md

     Hope you enjoy playing with me ^o^!

-    Any questions or bugs, please concat through hwkobe.1027@gmail.com or whe3@mdanderson.org
+    Any questions or bugs, please contact hwkobe.1027@gmail.com or whe3@mdanderson.org